Benymean/Applied-Statistics-Portfolio/Cake-Quality-Scope.md

 # Experiment on the Effects of Recipe and Baking Temperature on Chocolate Cake Quality

 An experiment was conducted to determine the effect of recipe and baking temperature on the breaking angle of a chocolate cake.
 The breaking angle is a measure of cake quality, indicating its structural integrity and, indirectly, its texture and readiness.
 Six different chocolate cake recipes were considered, each baked at a randomly assigned temperature.
-The temperatures used were 175°C, 185°C, 195°C, 205°C, 215°C, and 225°C. The data collected from this experiment is available in the file `cake.csv` on iLearn.
+The temperatures used were 175°C, 185°C, 195°C, 205°C, 215°C, and 225°C. The data collected from this experiment is available in the file `cake.csv`.

 ## Study Design Assessment